Here’s Why You Don’t Get Results From Your Guitar Practice

 If you are practicing without an effective guitar practice schedule, you aren’t getting the kind of results you should be.
 Many guitarists practice this way because they have no clear goals set for themselves.
 Not having goals for your guitar playing makes it much harder to know what to practice, how to practice it and in what order you should be practicing it.
 This makes it very difficult to make fast progress in any area of your playing… and often causes guitarists to practice anything they can find, which leads to feelings of being overwhelmed.

 The best way to solve this problem is to take lessons with an experienced guitar teacher who will evaluate your specific musical goals and tell you exactly what to practice.
 Then, he will help you put together a schedule to maximize the amount of progress you make every time you practice.
-Find a teacher like this by searching for someone who teaches in your style, has helped many students reach their goals and has proven teaching credentials.
+Find a teacher by searching for someone who teaches in your style, has helped many students reach their goals and has teaching credentials.

 You Practice Skills In Isolation But Never Integrate Them Together